Shomron Ben-Horin: Clinical and scientific fields of interest

 Ben-Horin's main research focus is drug mechanisms, therapeutic drug monitoring and immunogenicity of biologics, response to biologic antibody drugs in IBD, and opportunistic infections in IBD.

-He has authored over 60 peer-reviewed articles, and served as the principal investigator and sub-investigator in over 20 clinical trials, notably two multi-center prospective randomized controlled trials: Comparison of steroids+5ASA versus steroids alone in acute severe UC (7 sites in Israel, Europe, China and Korea) and one placebo-controlled RCT of Curcumin as add-on therapy for mild-moderate active UC (Israel, Cyprus and Hong-Kong).
+He has authored several hundred peer-reviewed articles, cited over 21,000 times, and served as the principal investigator and sub-investigator in over 20 clinical trials, notably two multi-center prospective randomized controlled trials: Comparison of steroids+5ASA versus steroids alone in acute severe UC (7 sites in Israel, Europe, China and Korea) and one placebo-controlled RCT of Curcumin as add-on therapy for mild-moderate active UC (Israel, Cyprus and Hong-Kong).

-Ben-Horin has been invited to lecture at the United European Gastroenterology Week (UEGW), the European Society for Paediatric Gastroenterology (ESPGHAN), the European Congress of Infectious Diseases, the National Congresses of Gastroenterology Societies, China Gastroenterology National Congress, and the IBD congress at Amsterdam Medical Center AMS, amongst other global IBD congress and research meetings.

-He has made FDA & EMEA Expert appearances on behalf of bio-pharma, is a consultant to several bio-tech and bio-pharma companies and was involved in the initiation of the CONFER project by the European Crohn's & Colitis Organization.